tenzir/tenzir/web/docs/understand/formats/pcap.md

 [tm]: http://www.icir.org/vern/papers/time-machine-sigcomm08.pdf

-In addition to cutoff configuration, the `packets` parser has other knobs to tune management of the flow table managmenet that keeps the per-flow state.
+In addition to cutoff configuration, the `pcap` parser has other knobs to tune management of the flow table managmenet that keeps the per-flow state.
 The `--max-flows`/`-m` option specifies an upper bound on the flow table size in number of connections.
 After a certain amount of inactivity of a flow,